IAIK/data-gui/README.md

-sudo apt-get install virtualenv virtualenv -p /usr/bin/python3.5 .pyenv source .pyenv/bin/activate pip -U setuptools pip pip install dist/datagui-x.x.tar.gz
+sudo apt-get install virtualenv virtualenv -p /usr/bin/python3.5 .pyenv source .pyenv/bin/activate pip install -U setuptools pip pip install dist/datagui-x.x.tar.gz
 ```

 ### Development Installation

 If you want to contribute to the development of DATA GUI, use the
-script `analyze/pyenv.sh` in the main DATA repository.
+script `analysis/pyenv.sh` in the main DATA repository and source the
+virtual environment `analysis/.pyenv/bin/activate`.

 ### Running
-You can invoke the DATA GUI directly from the commandline by calling
+Once installed in a python environment, you can invoke the DATA GUI
+directly from the commandline by calling

 * `datagui`